Semrush Pricing (2026) — Which Plan is Best for You?

 Another key difference between this plan and Starter is that it unlocks access to historical data.

-A Google Looker Studio integration is also included with this plan, which allows you to bring Semrush data into Google’s free visual reporting tool.
+A Google Data Studio (formerly Looker Studio) integration is also included with this plan, which allows you to bring Semrush data into Google’s free visual reporting tool.
 This is helpful if you need to create custom SEO reports or dashboards.

 And a keyword cannibalization report is provided that lets you identify pages that compete against each other for the same search query in Google (either because the topics they cover are too similar, or because you optimized them for the same keyword).